Holographic Algorithms Beyond Matchgates: Symmetric P -transformable Signatures

 Since $\mathscr{A}_2 = \mathscr{P}_2$, the membership problem for $\mathscr{P}_2$ is handled by Lemma~\ref{lem:single:P2}.
 Using Lemma~\ref{lem:single:P1} and Lemma~\ref{lem:single:P2}, we can efficiently decide membership in $\mathscr{P}_1 \union \mathscr{P}_2$.

-\begin{lemma} Given a non-degenerate symmetric signature $f$ of arity at least $3$, there is a polynomial time algorithm to decide whether $f \in \mathscr{P}_k$ for some $k \in \{1,2\}$.
+\begin{lemma} Given a non-degenerate symmetric signature $f$ of arity at least $3$, there is a polynomial-time algorithm to decide whether $f \in \mathscr{P}_k$ for some $k \in \{1,2\}$.
 If so, $k$ is unique and at least one corresponding orthogonal transformation can be found in polynomial time. \end{lemma}

 \begin{proof} First we check if $f$ satisfies a second order recurrence relation.
 If it does, then the coefficients $(a,b,c)$ of the second order recurrence relation are unique up to a nonzero scalar by Lemma~\ref{lem:symmetric:2nd_ord_rec_rel:unique}.
 If the coefficients satisfy $b^2 - 4 a c \ne 0$, then by Lemma~\ref{lem:symmetric:2nd_ord_rec_rel:characterization}, we can express $f$ as $v_0^{\otimes n} + v_1^{\otimes n}$, where $v_0$ and $v_1$ are linearly independent and $\arity(f) = n$.
 All of this must be true for $f$ to be in $\mathscr{P}_1 \union \mathscr{P}_2$.
 With this alternate expression for $f$, we apply Lemma~\ref{lem:single:P1} and Lemma~\ref{lem:single:P2} to decide if $f \in \mathscr{P}_k$ for some $k \in \{1,2\}$ respectively.
 These sets are disjoint by Lemma~\ref{lem:symmetric:angle:AP-trans}, so there can be at most one $k$ such that $f \in \mathscr{P}_k$. \end{proof}